Jokic Signs Biggest Contract in NBA History; see news from free agency | nba

-The opening day of the NBA’s new contract market did not reserve changes of teams of the main stars, but renewal agreements in the home of the billion reais have already been announced.
+The opening day of the NBA’s new contract market did not reserve major star team changes, but renewal deals worth billions of reais have already been announced.
 Nikola Jokic, MVP of the last two seasons, agreed to stay with the Denver Nuggets for five years and 264 million dollars, or more than 1.3 billion reais.
 It is the biggest contract in league history.

 Phoenix Suns’ Devin Booker and Washington Wizards’ Bradley Beal also extended their agreements with their respective franchises by the maximum amounts, per the rules.
 The first was right for four years and 214 million dollars (more than 1.1 billion reais).
 The second, for five years and 251 million dollars (more than 1.3 billion reais).